saurabh-garkoti/saurabh-garkoti/README.md

 # 💫 About Me:
-🔭 I’m currently looking for opportunities<br>🌱 I’m currently learning MERN Stack and DSA<br>📫 How to reach me garkotisaurabhme@gmail.com
+🔭 I’m currently looking for opportunities<br>🌱 I’m currently learning MERN Stack and DSA<br>📫 You can reach me garkotisaurabhme@gmail.com

 ## 🌐 Socials: